CPRmeter 2 Device and App Intro

 The accelerometer measures the depth and rate of chest wall movement during each compression and converts it into distance travelled.
-The force sensor measures the force applied during CPR and is used for several purposes, the most important being to detect that pressure is not fully released between compressions i.e. provide feedback if the responder is leaning during CPR.
+The force sensor measures the force applied during CPR and is used for several purposes, the most important being the ability to detect if pressure is fully released between compressions, or in other words providing feedback on if the responder is leaning during CPR.

 CPRmeter 2 utilizes similar Q-CPR technology found in the Philips MRx, Philips XL+ and Philips FR3 defibrillators.

 CPR feedback devices (CPRmeter) have been shown to improve the quality of CPR, which can ultimately save lives.